Discover more from The Retroist

 The Magical World of View-Master Lite-Up Light Toys

 Do you remember your first glow stick?
-I got mine one fine Halloween in the 1980’s and to say I was fascinated with it would be an understatement.
-My Mother had bought it for me for “safety reasons”.
-Something I could wear around my neck while out Trick or Treating at night and not get run over by car.
-I fell in love with it as soon as I cracked it open and I remember staring at it as I fell asleep that night.
-In the morning it had died, but a new light had been sparked and over the years I would purchase many a glow stick and other off-brand chemical light up things for myself.
+I got mine one fine Halloween in the 1980s and to say I was fascinated with it would be an understatement.
+My mother had bought it for me for “safety reasons”.
+Something I could wear around my neck while out Trick or Treating at night and not get run over by a car.
+I fell in love with it as soon as I cracked it open, and I remember staring at it as I fell asleep that night.
+In the morning it had died, but a passion for a new light source had been sparked, and over the years I would purchase many a glow stick and other off-brand chemical to light up things for myself.

 While I was fine with just the sticks, View-Master took glow sticks up a notch when they released their Lite-Up Light Toys.
 The premise was simple but effective.
 Take everyday toys and attach a glow stick to them.
 So toys that you could normally only enjoy in the light of day took on a magical ghostly green hue when you combined them with the power of the glow stick and could be used at night.
 They had three solid offerings: a parachute, a ball, and the best of the lot, the Frisbee.
 That is the one I remember getting the most joy out of, even though it was difficult to throw and just plain boring without the glow stick.

 Every Halloween I still find myself picking up a glow stick when I see them at a pharmacy or supermarket, but summer is fast approaching and for some reason, I am feeling nostalgic for the View-Master Lite-Up Light Toys.
 Maybe it is time to try to dig up a Frisbee and wow all the people at the park at night with that beautiful Lite-Up flying disc.